satellitecomponent/Neurite/README.md

 ### `Notes`
 - Search: Enter a search query to locate windows containing that text.
 The search results display to the left of the menu.
 Click on a search result to zoom your view to where the corresponding window is positioned within the fractal.
 - Saving: Saving is currently a work-in-progress.
 Your networks will can be saved in the browser cache, or downloaded as a .txt file.
 Drag the .txt file into the save box, click load on the imported file in the save box, then click the second load button to display the network.
 Non-textual content currently needs to be re-inserted.
 - Zettelkasten: The Zettelkasten method enables nodes to be created by typing into the main text area.
-The AI follows this format to create and connect its responses together.
+The AI follows this format to create and connect its response.

-The Zettelkasten note taking method accesses tapestry of thought reasoning for Ai, all within our real time Mandelbrot set visualization.
+The Zettelkasten note taking method accesses tapestry of thought reasoning for Ai, all within our innovate real-time Mandelbrot visualization.

 ![Aidiagram2_1 2 1](https://github.com/satellitecomponent/Neurite/assets/129367899/68310e74-7a2c-49a8-a377-1d245c5e938e)